The 3 C’s of Speaking Articulately

 One easy way to vary your voice tone is to change the tone of your voice, to match the emotions you’re trying to evoke.
 It is a powerful way to bring your talk to you life.

-The way to do that is this is:
+The way to do that is:

 If you’re announcing a new product that is going to be so helpful to your customers, get excited and use your happy voice as you make your announcement.
 This is not the time to sound somber and circumspect.
 Your excited tone of voice will encourage your listeners to feel the same about your new product.